Engel relations in 4-manifold topology: New universal surgery problems

 A slightly novel identity needed to draw figure \ref{EngelKirby figure} is the effect of a double point on a paired sheet, calculated in figure \ref{singularities}.

 Next we should Morse cancel $1$-handles and $2$-handles whenever possible in figure \ref{EngelKirby figure}.
 The result is a bit complicated to draw but we can use a short hand writing $D$ whenever a component is ``generalized double'' (see section \ref{general double section}).
 In some cases (look at e in figure \ref{EngelKirby figure}) this is precisely a Whitehead double - the curve drawn in figure 6.7 should be doubled with itself (i.e. Whitehead doubled) to produce the original curve (e).
-In other case, a, two separate curves are generalized doubled (indicated by the forked arrow in figure \ref{EngelKirbyCompact figure}) to produce the curve (a) of figure \ref{EngelKirby figure}.
+In other case, a, two separate curves are generalized doubled, this indicated by the forked arrow in figure \ref{EngelKirbyCompact figure} which points to two curves representing bands to be plumbed.
+The boundary of this plumbing is the dotted curve (a) in figure \ref{EngelKirby figure}.
 The b-curves in figure \ref{EngelKirby figure} account for the dotted curves labeled by $D$ with a straight arrow. $D^2$ means ``double twice''.
 With this notation figure \ref{EngelKirby figure} becomes figure \ref{EngelKirbyCompact figure} with ramification permitted before each doubling step.

 The only $1$-handle components $p_1,\ldots, p_k$ ($p$ for plumbing) not (twice) doubled in figure \ref{EngelKirbyCompact figure} (b) can be thought of as doubles of a pair $x, y^-$ using the obvious Seifert surfaces these components bound disjoint from the rest of the link diagram, figure \ref{Seifert figure}.